Implant Surgery in Charlotte, NC

 As with any surgical procedures, there are a few things to be aware of when it comes to dental implant surgery.
 Infection can sometimes occur around the implant site, for example, as can minor injury to surrounding structures during the procedure.
 This includes things like surrounding blood vessels or teeth.
 Sinus problems or nerve damage are also potential risks to consider.

 The good news is these problems are not common, and tend to be easily resolvable even if they do occur.
 Speaking with an experienced dentist can help you better gauge your potential for developing any issues as well as how those issues might be treated.
 Before you begin the procedure, you should have a thorough dental exam that helps us to develop a treatment plan designed for your specific needs.
 This will help promote healing and get you back on your feet as quickly as possible.

 Are you interested in learning more about dental implants?
-Contact today to schedule an appointment.
+Check out our Dental Implant FAQ page and contact us today to schedule an appointment.
 We are more than happy to discuss your options.